Harmonic Forms on the Kodaira-Thurston Manifold: Counting the size of

 This reveals the interesting fact that by changing our choice of $b$ we can make $h^{0,1}$ become arbitrarily large.
 It should be noted that if any of the powers of the $p_{i}$'s were odd then we would not have any solutions, but since we are looking at a square number the powers are guaranteed to be even.

 Moreover, when $d=\frac{p}{q}$ with $\gcd(p, q)=1$ and $q$ is small, we can also compute the number of solutions.

-\begin{thm} For our family of almost complex structures $J_{a, b}$ and the standard orthonormal metrics on $\KT$, the Hodge number $h^{0,1}$ is equal to the number of the integer pairs $(m, l)$ satisfying \eqref{circlat}.
-When $q\le 5$, we have
+\begin{thm} For the family of almost complex structures $J_{a, b}$, $b\neq 0$, and the standard almost K\"ahler metrics on the Kodaira-Thurston manifold, whenever $d:= \frac{b}{8\pi} \in \mathbb{Q}$, the Hodge number $h^{0,1}$ is equal to the number of integer pairs $(l,m)$ solving the generalised Gauss circle problem \eqref{circlat}.